 TRAVEL SKILLS to navigate home and public spaces safely and confidently

 ADDITIONAL SERVICES offered to all clients

 Ways to Enhance Remaining Vision: Create a positive, can-do attitude by incorporating adaptive techniques and aids to help you accomplish everyday activities.
 Hands-on learning may include using magnifiers, pouring liquids, plugging and unplugging electrical appliances, unlocking keyed doors, marking and labeling items, and organizing household spaces.

 Labeling and Organizational Skills: Try a variety of methods and find the ones that will work for you to stay organized, from medication, to clothing, to important paperwork and other items you rely on every day.

-Daily Living Skills and Grooming: Learn safe and efficient personal grooming techniques, such as brushing teeth, bathing, personal hygiene, shaving, applying makeup, nail care, or hair care.
+Personal Care and Grooming: Learn safe and efficient personal grooming techniques, such as brushing teeth, bathing, personal hygiene, shaving, applying makeup, nail care, or hair care.

 Money Management: Use paper money and coins with confidence!
 Learn tips for using checks, credit cards, and ATMs securely in basic transactions.

-Housekeeping Skills: Stay independent at home by learning effective ways to keep up with household cleaning tasks such as making the bed, dusting, sweeping, and vacuuming.
+Housekeeping: Stay independent at home by learning effective ways to keep up with household cleaning tasks such as making the bed, dusting, sweeping, and vacuuming.

-Which device is right for me?
+Which mobile device is right for me?
 Our specialist will assess your needs and interests, to work with you to determine the best device based on your level of understanding, type of vision loss and daily technology needs.
 Flip phone, smart phone, or Jitterbug?
 Tablet or e-reader?
 Get the scoop and personalized recommendations.